 I so badly wanted to have the same mindset as her, but why couldn’t I see the amazing opportunity in this trip?

-After a few days of going back and forth with it, I decided I was going to sign up for the Rebuilding New Orleans (which has since been changed to Rebuilding the American Dream) community service trip that August.
+After a few days of going back and forth with it, I decided I was going to sign up for the Rebuilding New Orleans community service trip that August.
 The moment I enrolled, I felt a huge wave of excitement and nerves.
 As the trip date got closer, my anxiety got worse.
 It started becoming so real.
 I had never flown anywhere alone, and now I was about to fly across the country!

-My mom woke me at 6:00am the next morning.
+My mom woke me at 6:00am on the day of my trip.
 I took some deep breaths, cried a little, grabbed my suitcases, and headed for the door.

 The next two weeks were a blur of rebuilding houses in the 9th Ward, laughing, learning about Southern culture, eating Cajun food, and exploring the French Quarter.
 The group I was with could not have been more amazing!
 I was too busy having fun to be anxious.